MERA-Evaluation/MERA_Industrial/README.md

 **Remote Scoring**: quick setup for cloud-based scoring — install only core dependencies, run the evaluation, and submit the resulting ZIP archive to our website to get the score.

-Install lm-eval library and optional packages for evaluations:
+Install the lm-eval library and optional packages for evaluations:

 ```bash
 ### Install lm-eval ###